jessicablank/password-generator/README.md

 - **Mobile-Responsive**: Something AMAZING happened! :sparkles: Another Github user forked and reviewed my project.
 Sawyer noted the card was not mobile-responsive. **Thank You Sawyer!** I completed the Bootstrap styling implementation and removed unnecessary CSS.

 - **User-Review**: I sent the link via text to friends for their review.
 They graciously reported the interface as intuitive and functional.
-One user said:
+One user, **Jameson**, said:

 > I spent a sad amount of time trying to get it to make a real word at 8 characters and was not successful.
 So...it works!

-All my test users agree this is not as fun as a [random burger generator](https://secure-shore-09876.herokuapp.com/ "Eat Da Burger Project"), but everyone who uses the internet needs a secure password.
+All my test users agree this is not as fun as a [random burger generator](https://secure-shore-09876.herokuapp.com/ "Eat Da Burger Project"), but they agreed this is a useful application for quickly generating a secure password.

 ![Refactored](assets/images/refactored.gif "Refactored version")